ohmrun/stx_stream/README.md

 # stx_stream

-This is a possibly inifinite functional Stream with windowing based on coroutines running on an event loop (haxe.MainLoop)
+This is a possibly inifinite functional Stream with windowing based on coroutines running on an event loop.

 Usage.